• Skip to primary navigation

 Foam Gingerbread Kits

 If you are looking for a fun option for young children, consider building a foam gingerbread house from a gingerbread house kit!
-You can find these at a local craft store or order online (Michaels, Amazon, Oriental Trading) and contain lightweight gingerbread houses pieces.
-They are fairly easy to set up, easy to clean up and involve no small candies that little ones will try to eat.
+You can find these at a local craft store or order online (Michaels, Amazon, Oriental Trading), and contain lightweight gingerbread house pieces.
+They are fairly easy to set up, easy to clean up, and involve no small candies that little ones will try to eat.

 You can also easily transport it, so if your child wants to put it in their room or a playroom, there’s no risk of them snacking on it or any other little creatures trying to take a bite!
 You can even pack them away and bring them back out next year.
 We saved ours from last year and loved bringing them back out for some holiday spirit.